Everything You Need to Know About MDF Doors

 Solid core doors generally feature an exterior skin made of molded composite or plywood.
 On the inside, they feature a wood fiber blend, which makes it feel similar to a door made of solid wood.
 Solid core doors are considered more durable than hollow core counterparts and provide more noise reduction and temperature insulation.

 MDF doors are an engineered wood product, and they have become a much more popular option for interior doors in recent years.
-While both MDF and solid wood doors are durable and relatively affordable, only MDF doors are warp-resistant.
+While both MDF doors and solid wood doors are durable and relatively affordable, only MDF doors are warp-resistant.
 For customers looking for a door that provides great sound and temperature insulation, MDF doors are an option to consider.
 MDF doors feature a smooth, beautiful finish that can be easily painted.
 MDF doors are also more environmentally friendly because they are made from leftover wood products and sustainable materials.

 Browse Our Wide Selection of High-Quality Commercial Doors

 At Manhattan Door, we design and manufacture a large selection of architectural-grade interior wood doors.
-Our products are all specially crafted to meet the highest standards in the industry and we use high-quality materials, including structural composite lumber cores and either plastic laminate overlay or wood veneer for beautiful finishes.
+Our door products are all specially crafted to meet the highest standards in the industry and we use high-quality materials, including structural composite lumber cores and either plastic laminate overlay or wood veneer for beautiful finishes.